microsoft/dotnet-framework-docker/README.aspnet.md

 > With the current release, you can't use `http://localhost` to browse your site from the container host.
 This is because of a known behavior in WinNAT, and will be resolved in future.
 Until that is addressed, you need to use the IP address of the container.

-Once the container starts, you'll need to finds its IP address so that you can connect to your running container from a browser.
+Once the container starts, you'll need to find its IP address so that you can connect to your running container from a browser.
 You use the `docker inspect` command to do that:

 `docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" my-running-site`